cosmologicon/enco/README.md

 enco: a python entity/component tool
 ====================================

 Entity Component System (ECS) is a software pattern (found especially in games) that represents entities as collections of components.
-This tool is a limited version of an ECS, designed to be easy to use, appropriate for small to medium games.
+This tool is an easy-to-use, limited version of an ECS, appropriate for small to medium games.
 This tool is recommended for beginners to ECS, and people writing quick or small games (e.g. game jams).

 Quick example
 -------------

 To use the API, create a subclass of enco.Component.
-Then use an instance of this subclass as a decorator on an entity class.
+This will be a component class.
+Use one or more component classes to create an entity class (which doesn't need to be a subclass of anything).
+Do this by using @ to decorate the entity class with instances of the component classes.

 The entity class receives all the methods defined on any of its component classes.
+When an entity's method is called, the corresponding method of every component that defines that method will be called.

     import enco

-    class PlaysSoundEffects(enco.Component):
-        def jump(self):
+    class PlaysSoundEffects(enco.Component):  # PlaysSoundEffects is a component class def jump(self):
             print("Playing jump sound")
         def takedamage(self, damage):
             print("Playng hurt sound")

-    class HasHealthPoints(enco.Component):
-        def __init__(self, maxhp):
+    class HasHealthPoints(enco.Component):  # HasHealthPoints is a second component class def __init__(self, maxhp):
             self.hp = self.maxhp = maxhp
         def heal(self):